Public Art and Exhibitions

 The Oakville Camera Club

-Oakville Public Library, Glen Abbey Branch, and Oakville Trafalgar Community Centre
+Oakville Public Library Glen Abbey Branch and Oakville Trafalgar Community Centre

 The Oakville Camera Club focuses on bringing together local photographers of all ages and skill levels to socialize and learn at Queen Elizabeth Park Community and Cultural Centre.
 A friendly, open club, they feature interesting speakers, photo outings, workshops, peer-critiqued photo challenges and public exhibitions.
+Founded in 2006, the Oakville Camera Club filled a gap in the local arts community where photographers could share their passion.
+The club has grown from 24 members in the first year to over 100 members today.

 Competition and Companionship by artist Ning Yang